basic ability insurance tax return

 FAQ

-Yes, you can claim the contributions as tax-deductible expenses.
-However, actual tax savings depend on whether the maximum amounts (€1,900 for employees, €2,800 for self-employed individuals) have already been exhausted by other insurances, particularly health and long-term care insurance.
+Yes, you can declare the contributions as provision expenses.
+However, any actual tax savings depend on whether the maximum amounts (EUR 1,900 for employees, EUR 2,800 for self-employed people) have already been used up by other insurance policies, in particular health and long-term care insurance.

 Where can I find the exact amounts for my tax return?